ekhoro/awscc-example-generator/setup/context-setup.md

 ## Next Steps

 You're ready to start generating AWSCC examples!
 Try generating a few examples and validate them with Terraform.

+For more information about Amazon Q context profiles, see the [official documentation](https://docs.aws.amazon.com/amazonq/latest/qdeveloper-ug/command-line-context-profiles.html).